actions/actions-runner-controller/README.md

 **TotalNumberOfQueuedAndInProgressWorkflowRuns**

-The `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric polls GitHub for all pending workflows, it will then scale to e.g. 5 if there're 5 pending jobs at sync time.
+The `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric polls GitHub for all pending workflows.
+The metric will scale the runner count up to the total number of pending jobs at the sync time up to the `maxReplicas` configuration.

-With this scaling metric we are required to define a list of repositories within our metric.
+With this scaling metric we are required to define a list of repositories within the `metric:` attribute.

 **Benefits of this metric**
-1. Supports named repositories allowing you to restrict the runner to a specified set of repositories server side.
+1. Supports named repositories allowing you to restrict the runner to a specified set of repositories server-side.
-2. Scales the runner count based on the actual queue depth of the jobs meaning a more 1:1 scaling of runners to queued jobs (caveat, see drawback #4)
+2. Scales the runner count based on the depth of the job queue meaning a more 1:1 scaling of runners to queued jobs (caveat, see drawback #4)
 3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [GitHub labels](#runner-labels).

 **Drawbacks of this metric**